marksark/ReactPlayground/third_time/README.md

 After working and moving, I used this third attempt in this course in order to make sure I retained the knowledge from earlier in the course.
-It was created in order to make sure that I am understanding the concepts fully.